-This delicious paleo chicken curry with cauliflower and sweet potatoes is one of my favourite gluten free one pot meals.
+This delicious high protein chicken curry with cauliflower and sweet potatoes is one of my favourite gluten free one pot meals.

-My paleo chicken curry starts with skinless, boneless chicken thighs and a TON of spicy flavour.
+My high protein chicken curry starts with skinless, boneless chicken thighs and a TON of spicy flavour.
 I use garlic, ginger, curry, coriander, cumin and a pinch of cayenne.
 If I could bathe in cumin I probably would, to be honest.

-Next, my vegetables of choice are cauliflower, sweet potatoes, spinach and peas, but you can easily substitute in whatever you have on hand.
-Carrots are always welcome, broccoli is great, and white potatoes work just fine in this Paleo Chicken Curry.
+Next, my vegetables of choice are cauliflower, sweet potatoes, rainbow swiss chard and edamame, but you can easily substitute in whatever you have on hand.
+Carrots are always welcome, broccoli is great, and white potatoes work just fine in this High Protein Chicken Curry.

-The result is a Paleo chicken curry that is sweet, smoky, spicy and creamy and one of the easiest one pot meals you can make.
+The result is a high protein chicken curry that is sweet, smoky, spicy and creamy and one of the easiest one pot meals you can make.

-- 2 tsp extra virgin olive oil divided
+- 1 tbsp extra virgin olive oil plus 2 tsp divided

 - 8 boneless, skinless chicken thighs fat trimmed

 - Pinch each of salt and pepper

 - 3 cloves garlic minced